Frozen Shoulder Specialist

 If non-surgical treatment does not alleviate symptoms, Dr. Provencher may recommend arthroscopic shoulder surgery.
 This technique is designed to release tight areas within the joint.
 After the tight areas are released, Dr. Provencher will remove scar tissue around the affected area to relieve pressure.
 An aggressive physical therapy program must be followed after undergoing surgery for frozen shoulder to maintain full motion and joint function.

-For additional information on frozen shoulder, or adhesive capsulitis, please contact the orthopedic office of Dr. Matthew Provencher, shoulder specialist treating patients from the communities of Vail, Aspen and Denver, Colorado.
+For additional information on frozen shoulder, or adhesive capsulitis, please contact the orthopedic office of Dr. Matthew Provencher, shoulder specialist treating patients from the communities of Vail, Aspen, Colorado Springs and Denver, Colorado.